Rock 'n' Roll Running Series

-The Rock 'n' Roll Marathon Series is a collection of road running events owned and operated by the IRONMAN Group's Competitor Group, part of Advance Publications.
+The Rock 'n' Roll Running Series is a collection of road running events owned and operated by the IRONMAN Group's Competitor Group, part of Advance Publications.
 The series is known for lining race routes with live bands, cheerleaders and themed water stations.

 Events

-There are 31 events in the Rock 'n' Roll Series spanning 9 countries.
+There are 8 events in the Rock 'n' Roll Series spanning 3 countries.
 In 2012, Competitor Group organized its first marathon outside North America when it acquired the organizing rights for the Madrid (Spain) Marathon.